Fiber Optic Update

 year is another busy year for fiber optics.
 New technology,

-this page we've gathered some of the more important stories for
+On this page we've gathered some of the more important

-the year, stories covering topics that FOA believes every tech
+topics, covering new technology and applications that FOA believes every tech needs to

 monthly newsletter, which you can subscribe